Ted Sablay

 What happens

-• We test one or two solutions and pick the one that holds up
+• Test one or two solutions and pick the one that holds

-• You leave with a short practice move you can repeat all week
+• Leave with a practice move you can repeat all week

 Output: a single fix + how to practice it.